cozy/cozy-stack/docs/registry.md

 The stack itself implements the querying API of a registry.
 When querying this API, to ask for an application, the stack uses this hierarchy of registries to proxy or redirect the user.

 The hierarchy can also be contextualised to specify different registries to different contexts.
-The `defaults` context is applied lastly.
+The `default` context is applied lastly.

 ### Examples: